 7. Be a better listener.

 You’re not stuck in your 1000th irrelevant internal meeting of the week.
-It’s essential that you listen carefully and ask the right questions to get to know your date better.
+It’s essential that you listen carefully on dating sites and ask the right questions to get to know your date better.

 6. You don’t owe anyone a date.